Coastal Carolina Regional Airport Tarmac Delay Contingency Plan

-In the event of diversion or other irregular operations events, aircraft operators should contact Airport Operations and Security at (252) 617-5830 or the Operations and Facilities Manager at (252) 670-6948 for assistance.
+In the event of diversion or other irregular operations events, aircraft operators should contact the Airport Duty Manager at 252-617-5830 or [email protected] for assistance.

 Plan to Provide for the Sharing of Facilities and Make Gates Available in an Emergency